raoul2000/yii2-workflow/guide/events.md

 ### Status Constraint

-If you have been using the previous version of *SimpleWorkflow* (only compatible with Yii 1.x) you may be familiar with so called
+If you have been using the previous version of *SimpleWorkflow* (only compatible with Yii 1.x) you may be familiar with *Status Constraint*.
-*Status Constraint*. *Status Constraint* used to be a piece of PHP code associated with a status and evaluated as a logical expression **before a model enters into this status** : if the evaluation succeeds, the model can enter the status otherwise the transition is blocked and the model remains in its current status ([read mode](http://s172418307.onlinehome.fr/project/sandbox/www/index.php?r=simpleWorkflow/page&view=doc#constraint)).
+A *Status Constraint* is a piece of PHP code associated with a status and evaluated as a logical expression **before a model enters into this status** : if the evaluation succeeds, the model can enter the status otherwise the transition is blocked and the model remains in its current status ([read more](http://s172418307.onlinehome.fr/project/sandbox/www/index.php?r=simpleWorkflow/page&view=doc#constraint)).

-TBD
+*Status Constraint* are **not declared anymore as PHP code inside the workflow definition** like in version 1.x but as event handlers attached to the *before* event type, just like in the previous example where in fact, we have defined a constraint on the status *W1/A*.

+Remember that an event handler attached to a *before* event type is able to block the transition by invalidating the event object, and that's exactly what a *Status Constraint* does !

 ### Workflow Tasks

-Just like *Status Constraint* (see above), *Workflow Task* is a feature available with the previous version of *SimpleWorkflow*.
+Just like *Status Constraint* above, *Workflow Task* is a feature available with the previous version of *SimpleWorkflow*.
-To summarize, a workflow task is a piece of PHP code attached to a transition and executed when the transition is performed by the model ( [read mode](http://s172418307.onlinehome.fr/project/sandbox/www/index.php?r=simpleWorkflow/page&view=doc#tasks)).
+To summarize, a workflow task is a piece of PHP code attached to a transition and executed when the transition is performed by the model ( [read more](http://s172418307.onlinehome.fr/project/sandbox/www/index.php?r=simpleWorkflow/page&view=doc#tasks)).

-Such feature must now be implemented as an event handler attached to an *after* event.
+Such feature must now be implemented as an event handler attached to an *after* event and not anymore as PHP code defined in the workflow definition (like it used to be in version 1.x).
+In a [previous chapter](#event-handler) we have already created a workflow task by attaching a handler to the event *afterChangeStatusFrom{PostWorkflow/draft}to{PostWorkflow/correction}* : a mail is sent when the model goes from `draft` to `correction`.

-TBD

 ## Getting The Event Sequence